 Bukit Timah (North Section near Botanic Gardens MRT)

-Devoted to the relationship between man and nature, the Ethnobotany Garden at Singapore Botanic Gardens is both picturesque and educational.
-Discover how people have harnessed botanics for the purposes such as medicine and housing for generations.
+Devoted to the relationship between man and nature, the Ethnobotany Garden is both picturesque and educational.
+Discover how people have harnessed botanics through history for the purposes such as medicine and housing for generations.

 Jacob Ballas Children’s Garden

-Jacob Ballas Children’s Garden is a garden made for children and entry is only permitted to children 14 and below, and adult visitors must be accompanied by a child.
+Jacob Ballas Children’s Garden is a main recreation attraction for families and children and entry is only permitted to children 14 and below; adult visitors must be accompanied by a child.

 Jacob Ballas Children’s Garden is also Asia’s largest garden dedicated to children.
 Its theme of “Life on Earth Depends on Plants” aims to educate and nurture a love for nature in children.